Skip to main content

 If you would like to wear a contact lens you can sleep in, either overnight or just for a few hours, it is worth booking an appointment with your optician.
 They can assess your suitability for extended wear contact lenses and provide you with a trial.

-Here at Lenstore, we offer free eye tests and contact lens checks for customers.
+Here at Lenstore, we offer free eye tests and contact lens checks for customers through our sister company Vision Express who carry out eye tests for our contact lenses customers.
 You can book this appointment at your local Vision Express through your Lenstore account online.
 Our Clinical Team will also be more than happy to assist in your booking over the phone.

 Biofinity Banner